radlee/CapeTownGreen/instructions/traffic_lights_on.md

 `color`         | return the current color of the traffic light based on the internal state

 It should take a number as a parameter, which should be the current value of `taxiLocationCounter`.

-Create a function similar to `createLocationClass` called `createTrafficLightClass`.
-It should take a number as a parameter and return a string such as `.one-of-nine`.

 The classes for each color are: